abhiaagarwal/abhiaagarwal/content/programming/languages/javascript/react/rendering-model.md

 ---
-title: Notes on React's Rendering Model
+title: "Notes on React's Rendering Model"
-tags:
+tags: [notes]
-  - notes
 ---

 - **React Core:** Creates "stuff" on the page with Javascript.
 How?
 VDOM!